vtchitruong/vtchitruong.github.io/docs/grade-11/topic-F3/data-structure-one-dimensional-array.en.md

 ### Problem statement

 When managing the computer science grades for a class of 30 students, declaring 30 separate variables feels pretty impractical.
-Just look at how clunky this declaration code gets: [^1]
+Just look at how clunky this declaration code gets:

-[^1]: This introductory problem is similar to the [`list` data structure`](/grade-10/topic-F/list.en.md){target="_blank"} lesson from grade 10.
+(*This introductory problem is similar to the [`list` data structure`](/grade-10/topic-F/list.en.md){target="_blank"} lesson from grade 10.)*

 ```py
 hs1 = 10